voschezang/coding-handbook/organization-structure.md

 Four [*domains*](https://en.wikipedia.org/wiki/Cynefin_framework) ordered by structure are:

 1. Chaotic. *"Novel practice"*
+    1. Act immediately, then evaluate, then respond.

 2. Complex. *"Emergent practice"*
+    1. Probe, experiment, then evaluate, then respond

 3. Complicated. *"Good practice"*
+    1. Analyze the problem, then respond.

 4. Obvious. *"Best practice"*
+    1. Categorize the situation by using existing models.

 There are two fundamental dimensions of of influence.